Fulbright Scholarship (funded by the National Indigenous Australians Agency)

 Award Benefits

-• Round-trip, economy class airfare directly to and from the scholar’s home city and the city of the host institution (capped at AUD$4,000).
+• International Travel Allowance: round-trip, economy class airfare directly to and from the scholar’s home city and the city of the host institution plus baggage allowance (capped at AUD$4,000 including baggage allowance up to AUD$300).

-• Settling-in allowance.
+• Settling-in Allowance: $1,393.

-• A limited Accident and Sickness Program for Exchanges (ASPE) Health Benefits Plan, designed by the U.S. Department of State and administered by Seven Corners, Inc. Please note this plan is NOT an insurance policy.
+• Accident and Sickness Program for Exchanges (ASPE): a limited Health Benefits Plan designed by the U.S. Department of State and administered by Seven Corners, Inc. Please note this plan is NOT an insurance policy.

-• Support from the Commission prior to and during program.
+• Support and Guidance: from the Commission prior to and during program.

 BLANK